Bayfield, Wisconsin

 Bayfield is a city in Bayfield County, Wisconsin, United States.
-The population was 584 at the 2020 census.
-This makes it the city with the smallest population in Wisconsin.
-In fact, for a new city to be incorporated today, state regulations require a population of at least 1,000 residents, so it would have to be incorporated as a village instead.
+The population was 584 at the 2020 census, making it the city with the smallest population in Wisconsin.

 Wisconsin Highway 13 serves as a main route in the community.
-It is a former county seat, lumbering town, and commercial fishing community, which today is a tourist and resort destination.
-There are many restaurants, hotels, bed & breakfast establishments, specialty shops, and marine services.
-The local Chamber of Commerce refers to Bayfield as the "Gateway to the Apostle Islands".
+Formerly the county seat and home to industries in lumbering and commercial fishing, today it is a tourist and resort destination referred to as the "Gateway to the Apostle Islands".

 History

 Bayfield was named in 1856 for Henry Bayfield, a British Royal Topographic Engineer who explored the region in 1822–23.
 A post office has been in operation at Bayfield since 1856.

+The first Catholic church was built in Bayfield in 1860, with the Franciscans following in 1878.
+Mass was held in the English and Ojibwe languages.
+In 1879, the Sisters of St. Francis of Mary Immaculate established an Indian residential school in Bayfield at the request of the Franciscan pastor.
+Bayfield Mission Boarding and Day School, also known as Holy Family Mission School, included students from the Fond du Lac Band Chippewa and the Saulteaux Ojibwe.
+In an 1889 report the school's superintendent said that his goals for the school were "civilizing the children and entirely abolishing the use of the Chippewa language."
+The school operated until 1999.